 A working cadence for an active seller:

-This cadence sustains a catalogue of 200-500 active listings without the catalogue becoming dead weight.
+This cadence sustains a catalog of 200-500 active listings without the catalog becoming dead weight.
 It's the cadence Ecomli's bulk listing and stock monitoring tools are built around — research feeds the import queue, the import queue feeds new listings, and stale listings get flagged for review automatically.
 The whole loop runs in roughly 2-3 hours per week once it's set up.

 FAQ

-What is the best free eBay product research tool?
+What is the best eBay product research tool?

 How much should I budget for product research?

 If you're starting out, $0 is workable — Terapeak (with a Basic Store at $7.95/month), free supplier feeds, and a spreadsheet cover stages 1-3.
-Scaling past 50 listings, the time cost of manual research becomes the real expense, and a research-and-import tool like Ecomli (from $1 trial, $29.99/month after) typically returns its cost in the first reclaimed week.
+Scaling past 50 listings, the time cost of manual research becomes the real expense, and a research-and-import tool like Ecomli, which starts with a $1 trial, typically returns its cost in the first reclaimed week.

 How long until I know if a product is a winner?

 14 days of live impressions is the minimum for a meaningful signal.
-Anything shorter and you're reacting to noise.
+Anything shorter and you're reacting to noise — Ecomli's stock and price monitoring keeps listings live and clean during that window so the data you collect is signal, not supplier-driven defects.
 If a listing has <200 impressions after 14 days, the problem is title or category, not the product itself — fix the listing before declaring the product dead.

 Should I copy products other dropshippers are selling?